NanoComp/meep/doc/docs/Scheme_Tutorial.md

 Don't worry, though—simple things are simple and you don't need to be an experienced programmer.
 You will appreciate the flexibility that a scripting language gives you: e.g., you can input things in any order, without regard for whitespace, insert comments where you please, omit things when reasonable defaults are available, etc.

-The ctl file is actually implemented on top of the [libctl](http://ab-initio.mit.edu/wiki/index.php/Libctl) library, a set of utilities that are in turn built on top of the Scheme language.
+The ctl file is actually implemented on top of the [libctl](https://libctl.readthedocs.io) library, a set of utilities that are in turn built on top of the Scheme language.
 Thus, there are three sources of possible commands and syntax for a ctl file:

 -   [Scheme](https://en.wikipedia.org/wiki/Scheme_programming_language) a powerful and beautiful programming language developed at MIT.
 The syntax is particularly simple: all statements are of the form `(function` `arguments...)`.
 We run Scheme under the [Guile](https://en.wikipedia.org/wiki/GNU_Guile) interpreter which is designed to be plugged into programs as a scripting and extension language.
 You don't need to know much Scheme for a basic ctl file, but it is always there if you need it.
 More information is available on [Guile and Scheme](Guile_and_Scheme_Information.md).
--   [libctl](http://ab-initio.mit.edu/wiki/index.php/Libctl), a library that we built on top of Guile to simplify communication between Scheme and scientific computation software. libctl sets the basic tone of the interface and defines a number of useful functions (such as multi-variable optimization, numeric integration, and so on).
-See the [libctl manual](http://ab-initio.mit.edu/wiki/index.php/Libctl_manual) pages.
+-   [libctl](https://libctl.readthedocs.io/), a library that we built on top of Guile to simplify communication between Scheme and scientific computation software. libctl sets the basic tone of the interface and defines a number of useful functions (such as multi-variable optimization, numeric integration, and so on).
+See the [libctl manual](https://libctl.readthedocs.io).
 -   Meep itself, which defines all the interface features that are specific to FDTD calculations.
 This manual is primarily focused on documenting these features.

 At this point, please take a moment to leaf through the libctl tutorial to get a feel for the basic style of the interface, before we get to the Meep-specific stuff below.
-(If you've used [MPB](http://ab-initio.mit.edu/wiki/index.php/MPB), all of this stuff should already be familiar, although Meep is somewhat more complex because it can perform a wider variety of computations.)
+[MPB](http://mpb.readthedocs.io) has a similar interface.

 Okay, let's continue with our tutorial.
 The Meep program is normally invoked by running something like the following at the Unix command-line (herein denoted by the `unix%` prompt):